By Leah Fein and Danny Yarnall

 “If knowing your e4 status is going to stress you out, well, stress is a risk factor.
 You have to think about the effect of the stress of knowing,” he told the Wall Street Journal.
 The Alzheimer’s Association and the National Society of Genetic Counselors caution against direct-to-consumer genetic testing for Alzheimer’s without the proper counseling for this reason.

-On the other hand, Robert C. Green, MD, MPH and a professor of medicine in the division of genetics at Harvard Medical School, believes there is value in knowing your APOE gene status.
+Robert C. Green, MD, MPH and a professor of medicine in the division of genetics at Harvard Medical School, believes there is value in knowing your APOE gene status.

 “Not everything has a pill or medical-prevention plan, but many information-seeking persons can find all sorts of benefits in better understanding their risk of future disease,” he said.
-Green’s research has found that people who learn their APOE gene status are more likely to report plans to purchase long-term care insurance.
+Dr. Green’s research has found that people who learn their APOE gene status are more likely to report plans to purchase long-term care insurance.

 What we do know is that there are 35 additional genes, along with lifestyle factors, that can influence one’s Alzheimer’s risk.
 And, whether a person has the APOE4 status or not, experts jointly recommend an active and heart-healthy life.
 For more healthy brain aging tips, visit the Global Council on Brain Health.